 - 1. Product to install: FindFace Multi. - 2.
 Installation type: repo: Don't install anything, just set up the APT repository. - 3.
 Neural network models to install if necessary.
-To select a model(s), deselect all those on the list by entering - in the command line, then select the required models by entering their sequence numbers (keyword): for example, 1 3 4.
+To select a model(s), deselect all those on the list by entering -\ in the command line, then select the required models by entering their sequence numbers (keyword): for example, 1 3 4.
 Enter done to save your selection and proceed to another step.

-Important: You must install at least one face biometry model.
+Important: You must install a detector model for at least one object type (face, body, or car).